 - In order to become a certified Enrolled Agent through the IRS, you will need to complete all three parts of the IRS exam, which is not part of the class or the course fee.
 Visit the Prometric testing center site for more information.

 - EAs require 72 hours of continuing education every two years.

 - Visit www.irs.gov/tax-professionals/enrolled-agents for more information.

-- At least one to two seasons of tax preparation experience and a basic understanding of tax accounting and accrual accounting is recommended before taking this class.
+- At least three seasons of tax preparation experience, can be substituted with 5-10 years of practical tax experience, and a basic understanding of tax accounting and accrual accounting is recommended before taking this class.

 - Exam fees (approx. $220 per exam) are not included in the course fee.
-Registration is completed through a Prometrics testing center.
+Registration is completed through a Prometric testing center.

 - We strongly suggest registering for part one of the SEE before enrolling in this course to obtain a PTIN through the IRS

 Don’t worry about your first CPE reporting requirement after you pass!
-Our vendor's Premium System now comes with up to 72 CPE hours (72 for 3-part set, 16 for individual part) so you can get started on your first 3-year reporting period.
+Our vendor's Premium System now comes with up to 72 CPE hours (72 for three-part set, 16 for individual part) so you can get started on your first three-year reporting period.